jmoiron/sqlx/index.md

 err = db.Ping()
 ```

 In some situations, you might want to open a DB and connect at the same time; for instance, in order to catch configuration issues during your initialization phase.
 You can do this in one go with `Connect`, which Opens a new DB and attempts a `Ping`.
-The `MustConnect` variant follows the common Go idiom of a `Must` variant which, instead of returning an error, panics on it instead, suitable for use at the module level of your package.
+The `MustConnect` variant will panic when encountering an error, suitable for use at the module level of your package.

 ```
 var err error